Montoyo not worried about Jays cold bats | Globalnews.ca

 And the Blue Jays haven’t exactly faced stellar starting pitching so far this season either.

-Detroit’s Jordan Zimmermann, who held a 4.52 earned-run average last year and a 6.08 ERA in 2017, had a perfect game going against Toronto in the season-opener last week.
+Detroit’s Jordan Zimmermann, who held a 4.52 earned-run average last year and a 6.08 ERA in 2017, carried a perfect game into the seventh inning against Toronto in the season-opener last week.
 Then Baltimore’s David Hess, owner of a 3-10 record and 4.88 ERA in 2018, was pulled in the seventh inning of Monday’s game with a no-hitter intact.

 Montoyo said the defence of the Tigers and Orioles has made things more difficult for his hitters.